agentd00nut/HorribleLinks/README.md

 # HorribleLinks
 Scrape magnets from horriblesubs for new additions to any myanime.com list.

+Attempts to get the first 5 episodes of new `TV` animes from your [myanimelist](https://myanimelist.net/) accounts page that are flagged as `plan to watch`.
+Only attempts to grab a show one time unless you modify the `shows.json` file.

 ## Disclaimer
 Torrenting is bad okay?
 P2P is the devils work and anyone who invokes said protocol is a sinner and deserves to be piked.
 I don't support you even LOOKING at this code, let alone running it!